 Why should I consider a Rescue Corgi?
 The obvious answer is that you would be giving a dog a second chance at life.
 It is also an excellent way to acquire a purebred dog that is already neutered, vaccinated, medically sound, most often housebroken and leash broken, with a known temperament.
 In addition, rescue Corgis are usually through the destructive puppy chewing phase of life!

 How Do I Get a Rescue Corgi?
-If you think you might be interested in obtaining a Rescue Corgi, begin by filling out the rescue form found on the Carolina Corgi Rescue page.
+If you think you might be interested in obtaining a rescue Corgi, begin by filling out the rescue form found on the Southeast Corgi Rescue page.
 There is an adoption fee required, the amount varies for each dog.
 Donations are also gratefully accepted.
-Carolina Corgi Rescue is registered with the Secretary of State of SC as an eleemosynary organization.
-Donations made to this group are not tax deductible.
+Southeast Corgi Rescue is a 501-C3 organization and donations are tax deductible.

-The Palmetto Pembroke Welsh Corgi Club, Inc. supports and works with Carolina Corgi Rescue.
-For more information on dogs available and how to obtain a rescue dog, please go to their page at Carolina Corgi Rescue dba Corgis and Friends of Walmarsh.
+The Palmetto Pembroke Welsh Corgi Club, Inc. supports and works with Southeast Corgi Rescue.
+For more information on dogs available and how to obtain a rescue dog, please go to their page above.
+You can also contact them via their Facebook page Southeast Corgi Rescue.